AdobeDocs/experience-platform.en/help/sources/connectors/crm/salesforce.md

 A successful request creates the B2B namespaces and schemas according to beta specifications.

-## Set up your [!DNL Salesforce] source for connection in an AWS region
+## Set up your [!DNL Salesforce] source for Experience Platform on Amazon Web Services {#aws}

-Follow the steps below to learn how you can set up your [!DNL Salesforce] account and connect it to Experience Platform within an AWS region.
+Follow the steps below to learn how you can set up your [!DNL Salesforce] account for Experience Platform on Amazon Web Services (AWS).

 ### Prerequisites